psf/request-for/2019-Q1-PyPI/RFI.md

 ### Code of Conduct

-This process requires that participants understand and adhere to the [Python Community Code of Conduct](https://www.python.org/psf/codeofconduct/).
+This process requires that participants understand and adhere to the [Python Community Code of Conduct](https://www.python.org/psf/codeofconduct/) and [Python Packaging Authority Code of Conduct](https://www.pypa.io/en/latest/code-of-conduct/).

 ### Venue